nickjiang2378/vl-interp/README.md

 ## Demos

 Our paper presents two primary methods to interpret and edit VL representations.
 The first method creates a model confidence score for model-generated objects by projecting image representations to the language vocabulary and taking a max softmax score of the output probabilities.
-Our second method target and remove objects from image captions by subtracting the text embeddings of targeted objects from these image representations.
+Our second method targets and removes objects from image captions by subtracting the text embeddings of targeted objects from these image representations.

 To explore internal model confidences and their applications for hallucination detection and zero-shot segmentation, check out `demos/internal_confidence.ipynb`.